PariketPasari/Purchase-Intent-Prediction-for-E-commerce./README.md

 The dataset encompasses various features, including administrative and informational page engagements, product-related interactions, duration metrics, and user-specific attributes.
 The target variable is 'Revenue,' indicating whether a user completed a purchase during the session.

 ## EDA & Visualizations

 ### Key Insights:
-- **Monthly Visitor Trends:** May, November, and March exhibit high visitor traffic, suggesting potential seasonal patterns that can guide marketing strategies.
-- **Visitor Type Distribution:** Returning visitors dominate, especially on weekdays, highlighting the importance of customer retention strategies.
-- **Imbalanced Data:** 'False' is the predominant entry for the 'Revenue' variable, indicating an imbalance that needs addressing for effective model training.
+- **Page Interaction Analysis:** Product-Related Pages: A substantial correlation exists between engagement on Product-Related pages (both views and duration) and the likelihood of a purchase.
+Visitors spending more time on these pages demonstrate a higher probability of making a purchase.
+Engagement Metrics Analysis
+- **Bounce and Exit Rates:** Sessions with lower bounce and exit rates are more likely to result in purchases.
+Elevated exit and bounce rates signify lower user engagement and a reduced likelihood of sales.
+- **Influence of PageValues:** Higher PageValues strongly correlate with a greater likelihood of transactions, underscoring the importance of this metric in assessing user purchase intent.
+- **Visitor Type Analysis:** New Visitor Type: Returning Visitors are more frequent but exhibit a lower likelihood to make a purchase compared to New Visitors.
+This highlights the significance of strategies targeting both visitor retention and conversion.
+- **Effective Traffic Sources:** traffic Type 5: This traffic source stands out as the most significant contributor to sessions leading to purchases.
+Trend Analysis over Time
-- **Seasonal Trends:** Increased purchases in May and November suggest strategic opportunities for targeted marketing.
+- **Seasonal Trends:** There is a noticeable surge in purchases during May and November.
+The data suggests that these months are critical periods for implementing targeted marketing and sales initiatives.

-### Visualizations (Refer to images in the repository):
+-
+### Visualizations:
-1. **Monthly Visitor Trends:** Highlighting the influx of visitors during specific months.
+**Monthly Visitor Trends:** Highlighting the influx of visitors during specific months.
 2. **Visitor Type Distribution:** Comparing the frequency of returning and new visitors.
 3. **Page Engagement vs. Purchase:** Illustrating the correlation between page-related engagement and the likelihood of a purchase.
 4. **Weekend vs. Weekday Purchase Behavior:** Analyzing how purchase behavior varies between weekends and weekdays.